Mistralys/x4-game-notes/README.md

 ## Player inventory

-NPCs have `<inventory>` tags just like the player, so the easiest way to find the player's inventory is to search for an inventory item that only the player can have, for instance:
+NPCs have `<inventory>` tags just like the player, so the easiest way to find the player's inventory is to search for the player component.
+The inventory is nested in here.

+Search for the following:

+`<component class="player"`

+Alternatively, search for an item that only the player can have, for instance:

 `weapon_gen_spacesuit_repairlaser_01_mk1`